We place great importance on putting our top picks of the best antivirus software and providers to the test.

 Before the hands-on test I take a folder with recent malware as well as a Windows installation without any antivirus software so that nothing can be detected or deleted.

-This is when I install Bitdefender Internet Security 2016.
+This is when I install the latest version of Bitdefender.

 Note: I changed the configuration of the software so that it will delete any detected malware and ran an online update to keep the signature database up to date.